ibm-cloud-docs/satellite/ts-hosts-debug.md

 # Debugging host health
 {: #ts-hosts-debug}

 By default, {{site.data.keyword.satellitelong_notm}} monitors the health of your hosts and tries to resolve issues automatically for you.
-For issues that cannot be resolved automatically, you can debug the hosts by reviewing the provided health information.
 {: shortdesc}